 June 20 is considered to be the biggest day of the year, but it is not necessary to do so everywhere.
 It can be any day from June 20, June 21, and June 22, which is rare on June 22.
 Last year was the biggest day of the year on June 22, 1975, and now it will be 2203.

 As it is the biggest day of the year, Prime Minister Narendra Modi chooses to celebrate June 21 as International Yoga Day.

-What Stonehenge have to with it?
+What does Stonehenge have to do with it?

 Stonehenge is an ancient prehistoric World Heritage Site in Wiltshire, England, and has been a place of worship and celebration at the time of Summer Solstice for thousands of years.